ezrahall1/aws-static-website/README.md

 <h1>Creating Static Website</h1>

 <h2>Description</h2>
-Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+AWS Simple Storage Service is an object storage service that offers industry-leading scalability, data availability, security, and performance.

 This project shows how I created a static website using S3 bucket.
 <br />